hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

     <figcaption>ASCII table laid out in four rows, combined with "paper tape" representation of the binary sequences, makes its system more understandable—even <a href="https://danq.me/2024/07/21/ascii/" target="_blank">elegant</a>.
 The first two bits (first two rows) vary, and the last five bits are static.
 This means that all control characters (par DEL) can be identified by two leading ⓪-bits, and that all uppercase and lowercase characters are identical, except uppercase characters start with ❶⓪ and lowercase characters with ❶❶.
 It's also the reason why in <a href="https://en.wikipedia.org/wiki/Caret_notation" target="_blank">caret notation</a> ESC is ^[, and DEL is ^?</figcaption>
 </figure>

 ASCII became immensely popular in facilitating the transfer of textual information across various systems and devices.
 Almost all of computer and character encoding systems developed after 1960s are based on ASCII (or are mostly ASCII compatible, IBM's [EBCDIC](https://en.wikipedia.org/wiki/EBCDIC) being a notable exception) for the first 127 code positions.^[*Control characters in ASCII and Unicode*, [Aivosto](https://www.aivosto.com/articles/control-characters.html) 19.2.2025] ASCII remained the most commonly used character set on the Internet until 2007 when it was overtaken by UTF-8^[Dubost, Karl (2008): UTF-8 Growth On The Web.
 W3C Blog.
 World Wide Web Consortium. [http://www.w3.org/blog/2008/05/utf8-web-growth/](http://www.w3.org/blog/2008/05/utf8-web-growth/) 19.2.2025.].
-Even though ASCII itself is not widely used anymore, Unicode inherits the ASCII code points, thus cementing DELETE to the 0x7F position in perpetuity.
+Even though ASCII itself is not widely used anymore, Unicode inherits the ASCII code points, thus cementing DEL to the 0x7F position in perpetuity.

-But, neither ASCII nor Unicode defines the graphical representation of 0x7F, because it's a *non-printable* character.
-So the question remains—why does Amiga have a diagonally striped glyph in it?
+But, neither ASCII nor Unicode defines the graphical representation of DEL, because it's a *non-printable* character.
+So the question remains: why does Amiga represent DEL with a diagonally striped glyph?

 ---